 When we exercise, our cells need more energy, so more oxygen is taken in to allow a higher rate of respiration.
-Hard exercise can cause lack of oxygen in the cells.
+Hard exercise can cause a lack of oxygen in the cells.
 Then the body can go into anaerobic respiration, which allows a limited amount of energy to be released from our food.

-Things like pollen, hair and dust can cause an asthma attack, which means the bronchioles get inflamed and they swell.
+Things like pollen, hair and dust can cause an asthma attack, which means the bronchioles get inflamed and swell.
 The airways narrow, which makes it difficult for air to pass through as we breathe.
 People who suffer from asthma have to use an inhaler, which relaxes the airways and makes breathing easier.